genterist/openMRS-Security/4-SecurityPrinciples/2 - Usable Security Principles.md

 |4.
 Make any change and click save|||
 |5.
 Go back to Advance Administration and click Server Log||You should able to your operation is stored in many other server errors, which is very hard to find|

-**Expect Result:** OpenMRS should have a function to allow the user to easily review any active authority relationships that would affect security-relevant decisions.
+**Expect Result:** OpenMRS should have a function allowing the user to easily review any active authority relationships that would affect security-relevant decisions.

 **Actual Result:** Fail